 - Anti-Inflammatory Medication to reduce pain and swelling;

-- Physical Therapy to help patients stretch and regain strength after tendonitis.
+- Physical Therapy to help patients stretch and regain strength after the tendonitis.

 (Talk with a doctor before beginning any of the above treatment methods.)